 - Low Carbon Localism.
 The Localism Act granted more powers to communities to decide what development in their area will look like.

 - Green Open Homes.
 The national network for communities who want to run low carbon open homes events.

 - The Community Energy Strategy.
 Read our take on the government's framework for community energy.

 - Urban Community Energy Fund.
-This is a £10 million government-fund designed to support the development of community energy projects.
+This was a £10m government-fund designed to support the development of community energy projects.